uservoice/uservoice-ruby/README.md

   # Thrown usually due to faulty tokens, untrusted client or if attempting
   # operations without Admin Privileges
   raise
+rescue UserVoice::NotFound => e
+  # Thrown when attempting an operation to a resource that does not exist
+  raise
 end
 ```